wavesoft/jbb/README.md

 # Javascript Binary Bundles (.jbb)

-Javascript Binary Bundle is a binary bundle format for packing data structures for the web.
-To be more precise, `jbb` is a javascript serialization format with the ability to embed resources.
+Javascript Binary Bundle is a binary bundle format for packaging data structures and resources for the web.
+It is optimised in balance between size and performance, preferring performance when in doubt.

+__WARNING:__ This format is **Architecture-Dependant**!
+If you are compiling a binary bundle in little-endian machine it will *only* work on little-endian machines. _(Theoretically it's possible to use `DataView` for abstracting this, but it slows down the loading time)._

 ## Getting Started